Desperate Question: Is Prednisone Withdrawal Real?

 The reason to NEVER EVER go “cold turkey” or stop taking prednisone without slowly tapering is because you can go into adrenal crisis and even die.
 Adrenal crisis is when your body can’t deal with stress and so you go into shock with low blood pressure, low blood sugar, and you can suddenly die.

 What does withdrawal feel like?

 Withdrawal feels like you’ve been hit by a bus.
 Or you have the flu.
 People have described it as being unable to get off the couch.

-According to this article, it’s when you experience:
+According to this article, prednisone withdrawal symptoms include when you experience: